RMLio/prov4itdata-web-app/docs/REPORT.md

 - [ ] TODO @gdm list all data fields that are being mapped
 - [ ] TODO @gdm showcase how this difference in requests makes no difference in the RML Mapping doc: include the logical source snippets for each below.

+The data fields mapped from the Imgur image resources are

+- `id`: a unique identifier for that image
+- `link`: the URL to the image
+- `description`: the description of the image
+- `views`: the number of views
+- `height`: height of the image
+- `width`: width of the image

 <!--
   @bdm: I'm really not sure about this.
   For example, when considering on how to define the rml:source, the only similarities between these services are: